Tag archives for composing

 For musical beginners and even experienced musicians, the worlds and genres of electronic music making and production can be confusing.
 So in this post, we’ve asked Dr. Mark Polishook, a renowned jazz pianist, electro-acoustic musician and self-confessed synthesiser technology addict, the question we hear time and time again:

-This motivational phrase shows that it is extremely important to find a muse before the beginning of each business, especially a creative one like the perfect song.
+This motivational phrase shows that it is extremely important to find a muse before the beginning of each business, especially a creative one.

 Inspiration comes to us unconsciously after experienced emotions or feelings.
 It is a sense of absolute concentration and commitment which is accompanied by special enthusiasm and emotional rise.